-Technical Capacity of the participating organization has been improved for implementation of the National Rice Development Strategy (NRDS) as well as policy planning, implementation, management and operation of rice marketing infrastructures
+Technical Capacity of the participating organization has been improved for implementation of the National Rice Development Strategy (NRDS) as well as policy planning, implementation, management and operation for promotion of rice mechanization.

 8. Overall Goal

 Activities for rice promotion and for implementation of NRDS have been accelerated in participating countries to achieve the goal of CARD.